 Prochlorperazine can help relieve severe nausea and vomiting associated with vertigo.
 It works by blocking the effect of a chemical in the brain called dopamine.

 Prochlorperazine can cause side effects, including tremors (shaking) and abnormal or involuntary body and facial movements.

 It can also make some people feel sleepy.
-For the full list of possible side effects, check the patient information leaflet that comes with your medicine or see prochlorperazine medicines information.
+For the full list of possible side effects, check the patient information leaflet that comes with your medicine.

 Antihistamines can be used to help relieve less severe nausea, vomiting and vertigo symptoms.
 They work by blocking the effects of a chemical called histamine.